 The enormous and ongoing success of Devil Ark led to the organisation holding over 150 Tasmanian devils by 2013, equalling 52% of the mainland population.
 The innovative approach and accomplishments led to the facility expansion in 2017 to include 6 additional threatened species, and transitioning into the now Australia’s Wildlife Ark Inc (Aussie Ark).

-The organisation has built upon its initial success, now boasting over 2000Ha of natural bush habitat which also protects , 50 species of mammal, 278 species of bird, 42 species of reptiles and 18 species of frog already residing in the area from unnatural predation.
+The organisation has built upon its initial success, now boasting over 2000Ha of natural bush habitat which also protects , 50 species of mammals, 278 species of birds, 42 species of reptiles and 18 species of frogs already residing in the area from unnatural predation.

 - 2011 – Devil Ark launched

 - January 18, 2011 – Released first 44 “founder” devils

 - June 23, 2011 – Announced new litters of devils

 - September 2, 2011 – Official Devil Ark opening

 - March 27, 2012 – Population reached 94